Back to Academy

 Corry recommends sending two reminder emails: the first 24 hours before the retrospective and the second reminder 15 minutes before the retrospective.
 These reminders can help each participant start thinking about what topics and data they need to prepare for the discussion.
 Aino uses a unique technique in that 15-minute reminder email.

 “I like to send out an email reminding others to stretch and get water before the retro.
 We get stuck behind a screen so often.
 By reminding [participants] to get up, and start getting in that mindset, they can come into the retro fresh.”

-By sending out a reminder a day ahead of the meeting, you’ve sparked the participants to prepare notes and encouraged them to be mindful of topics they may forget during the discussion.
+By sending out a reminder a day before the meeting, you've sparked the participants to prepare notes and encouraged them to be mindful of topics they may forget during the discussion.
 And the email you send 15 minutes before the retrospective begins reminds teams to take a moment to stretch, get water, step outside for a breath of fresh air, or do whatever anyone needs to do to switch gears.
-This also helps to ensure that participants get to the retro on time and - most importantly - are in the right mindset to discuss and grow.
+This tactic also helps to ensure that participants get to the retro on time and - most importantly - are in the right mindset to discuss and grow.

 In The Remote Facilitator’s Pocket Guide, authors Kirsten Clacey and Jay-Allen Morris emphasize the importance of “crafting your container.”

 “The container you create will elicit a certain kind of behavior.
 If you put people in a boxing ring, it is most likely they will box.
 If you put people in a bounce castle, it is quite possible that they will play.
 So what can we, as facilitators, do to create and maintain containers that enable playful learning mindsets?”